SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

 How SpikeInterface handles Time
 =================================

-Extracellula electrophysiology commonly involves synchronisation of events across many timestreams.
+Extracellular electrophysiology commonly involves synchronisation of events across many timestreams.
 For example, an experiment may involve displaying a stimuli to an animal and recording the stimuli-evoked neuronal responses.
 It is critical that timings is represented in